krobbi/fungus/README.md

 ### Jump Threading
 When Befunge programs with converging branches are parsed, multiple basic blocks can lead into a single basic block containing only an unconditional jump.
-Any labels targeting a basic block with only a jump can be redirected to the jump's target.
+Any labels targeting these basic blocks can be redirected to the jump's target.

 This step affects the macro-scale structure of the program's basic blocks, so it is run early, after basic block merging.